A Feast for Crows-Chapter 29

 |Chapter chronology (All)|

 Victarion Greyjoy's Iron Victory has rammed one of the longships of the Shield Islands.
-Victarion kills Talbert Serry of Southshield, and the ironborn's massive fleet is soon victorious in their conquest of the Shield Islands which sit at the mouth of the Mander River north of the Port of Oldtown.
+Victarion kills Ser Talbert Serry of Southshield, although the reaver's hand is wounded during the battle.
+The ironborn's massive fleet is soon victorious in their taking of the Shields which sit at the mouth of the Mander north of the city of Oldtown.
 It is Victarion's command that won the battle, but it will be King Euron they cheer for engineering their bold attack.
 Back in his cabin, as the dusky woman Euron gave him tends his wounds, Victarion recalls Aeron's words that he would find a way to remove Euron from the Seastone Chair.
-He remembers how he had helped capture Lord Baelor Blacktyde, who had refused to acknowledge Euron and paid for it with his life.
+He remembers how he had helped capture Lord Baelor Blacktyde, who had refused to acknowledge Euron after the kingsmoot on Old Wyk and paid for it with his life.
 Asha, however, had escaped the Iron Islands along with those loyal to her.

 Landing at Lord Hewett's Town on Oakenshield, the Lord Captain meets the Reader and the Drumm.
 Both are worried that Euron's little conquest will bring ruin down upon them, as surely Highgarden will respond.
-At the feast, Victarion notes that Euron has shamed Lord Hewett and his wife and daughters.
-The recently crowned king then raises Harras Harlaw, Andrik the Unsmiling, Maron Volmark and Nute the Barber to Lords of the four Shield Islands, effectively stealing away the lieutenants of his adversaries.
+At the feast, Victarion notes that Euron has shamed Lord Humfrey Hewett and his wife and daughters.
+The recently crowned king then raises Harras Harlaw, Andrik the Unsmiling, Maron Volmark, and Nute the Barber to Lords of the Four Shields, effectively stealing away the lieutenants of his adversaries.

 References and Notes